qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 --- abstract

-This document specifies extensions to the QUIC protocol to enable, other than connection migration, simultaneous usage of multiple paths for a single connection.
-Those extensions remain compliant with the current single-path QUIC design.
-They allow devices to benefit from multiple network paths while preserving the privacy features of QUIC.
+This document specifies extensions to the QUIC protocol to enable simultaneous usage of multiple paths for a single connection.
+Those extensions remain compliant with the current single-path QUIC design and preserve the QUIC privacy features.

 --- middle